 Available to purchase from Amazon and other online booksellers.
 If you require a bulk supply please contact email@example.com for a quote.

-Making your home dementia friendly
+Making your home and garden dementia friendly

 This booklet is designed for people with dementia who are living at home, and can be downloaded free from the Alzheimer's Society website here.